Entanglement dynamics in $\kappa$-deformed spacetime: Introduction

-The Minkowski spacetime has a continuous structure, whose spacetime coordinates are commutative, and the scalar field theory is well constructed in this commutative spacetime.
-However, on the microscopic level side, one of the significant topics of quantum gravity theories concerns the modification of the notion of spacetime and the quantization of spacetime coordinates.
-This requirement may result in that the notions of symmetry of the spacetime are modified.
-The symmetry algebra of a certain quantum gravity model is known to be the $\kappa$-Poincar\'{e} algebra.
-The correponding ``Lie algebra"-type of noncommutative spacetime is named the $\kappa$-Minkowski spacetime~\cite{Lukierski1995,Majid1994}.
+The Minkowski spacetime has a continuous structure whose spacetime coordinates are commutative, and the scalar field theory is well constructed in this commutative spacetime.
+However, on the microscopic level, one of the significant topics of quantum gravity theories concerns the modification of the notion of spacetime and the quantization of spacetime coordinates.
+This requirement may result in modification of the notions of symmetry of the spacetime.
+The symmetric algebra of a certain quantum gravity model is known to be the $\kappa$-Poincar\'{e} algebra.
+The corresponding ``Lie algebra"-type noncommutative spacetime is named the $\kappa$-Minkowski spacetime~\cite{Lukierski1995,Majid1994}.
 In this respect, the exploration of this noncommutative spacetime can help us deepen our understanding of the structure and properties of spacetime in the microscopic areas.
-There exists substantially related works on the $\kappa$ spacetime, as well as the construction and relevant investigations of field theory models on this spacetime~\cite{Kosinski2000,Kowalski2002,Amelino2002,Dimitrijevi2003, Kim2007,Freidel2007,Daszkiewicz2008,Kovacevic2012,Meljanac2012} (and references cited therein).
-Usually, the quantum field theory in $\kappa$-deformed spacetime is quite complicated as a result of the non-commutation of spacetime coordinates.
-However, recently in Ref.~\cite{Harikumar2012} an interesting model starts with $\kappa$-deformed Klein-Gordon theory which is invariant under a $\kappa$-Poincar\'{e} algebra and written in commutative spacetime.
-Inspired by this approach, we in Ref.~\cite{Liu2018} investigated the quantum Fisher information in $\kappa$-deformed spacetime and found that the relativistic motion can effectively improve the quantum precision in the estimation of spacetime deformation.
-In this regard, we note that the possible and expected $\kappa$ deformation of spacetime is quite weak so that usually all the physical theory consists with that in Minkowski spacetime.
-Hence, it is worthy to ask whether it is possible to distinguish the $\kappa$-deformed spacetime from the Minkowski spacetime?
+Substantially related works on the $\kappa$ spacetime, as well as the construction and relevant investigations of field theory models of this spacetime, exist~\cite{Kosinski2000,Kowalski2002,Amelino2002,Dimitrijevi2003,Kim2007,Freidel2007,Daszkiewicz2008,Kovacevic2012,Meljanac2012} (and references cited therein).
+Usually, the quantum field theory in $\kappa$-deformed spacetime is complicated as a result of the non-commutation of spacetime coordinates.
+However, recently, in Ref.~\cite{Harikumar2012}, an interesting model starts with the $\kappa$-deformed Klein-Gordon theory, which is invariant under a $\kappa$-Poincar\'{e} algebra and written in commutative spacetime.
+Inspired by this approach, we, in Ref.~\cite{Liu2018}, investigated the quantum Fisher information in $\kappa$-deformed spacetime and determined that the relativistic motion can effectively improve the quantum precision in the estimation of spacetime deformation.
+For a review of recent results regarding resonance interaction energy in $\kappa$-Minkowski spacetime, we refer the reader to the work presented in Ref.~\cite{Xu2023}.
+In this regard, we note that the possible and expected $\kappa$ deformation of spacetime is weak, such that all of the physical theories are usually consistent with the Minkowski spacetime.
+Hence, it is worthy asking whether it is possible to distinguish the $\kappa$-deformed spacetime from the Minkowski spacetime?